jddunn/jddunn.github.io/_posts/projects/tenets.md

 grep -r "self\.processed_chunks"
 ```

+Usually it'll find it after like 1-2 attempts after the first failed honestly, it's not such a hindrance you find yourself needing to use a new tool.
+But it's a symptom of a larger issue at play interacting with LLMs.

-Usually it'll find it in 2-3 attempts, and this example the LLM would likely get it on the second try not third.
-But, imagine you're in a new conversation, and maybe the LLM has full access to your Git repo / codebase; however, they won't go too exploratory in this process.
-LLMs won't (importantly it's not can't) even recursively search the filenames in your directory to build a tree structure to *understand* what the codebase actually looks like, at most it'll look at the imports, aggregate what it thinks is relevant, and calls it complete.
+Imagine you're in a new conversation, and maybe the LLM has full access to your Git repo / codebase; however, they won't go too exploratory in this process.
+LLMs won't (importantly it's won't not can't) even recursively search the filenames in your directory to build a tree structure to *understand* what the codebase actually looks like, at most it'll look at the imports, aggregate what it thinks is relevant, and calls it complete.
+At least right now, none of these tools for AI pair programming bother to do it, which to me seems like an obvious initial first step.

+(They will find matching files with your query, then trace the imports and methods used and go from there, which works pretty well but is obviously imperfect).

-It seems a incredibly weak process for document similarity matching from a NLP engineering perspective, let alone the costs of summarization through more LLM calls when extractive summarization algorithms or BERT, though BERT's significantly slower, could work.
+It seems a incredibly weak process for document similarity matching from a NLP engineering perspective, let alone not even thinking about the costs of additional LLM calls, especially when conversations get larger and LLMs start summarizing with more LLMs when extractive summarization algorithms or something like BERT (though BERT's significantly slower) could work.

-**tenets** is a Python library that intelligently navigates repos to match, analyze, summarize, and aggregate the most relevant context based on speed, accuracy, or token limits.
+**tenets** is a Python library that intelligently navigates repos (or any directory of files) to match, analyze, summarize, and aggregate the most relevant context based on speed, accuracy, or token limits.
 It uses deterministic algorithms (regex, BM25, cosine similarity) with optional ML embeddings for semantic understanding, and extractive summarization as well as optional LLM summarization that takes into account hierarchy in high-level metadata (how many times a function is referenced, how complex a function may be, etc.), imports / dependencies, and other metrics for heuristics for a total of [10 ranking factors](## Multi-Signal Ranking).

 None of tenets's functionality costs API credits - all processing is done locally.
 There are optional LLM integrations for summarizing, but the recommended route is using the built-in [summarizer algorithms](https://github.com/jddunn/tenets/blob/master/tenets/core/summarizer/strategies.py) first.

+tenets is able to perform its full `distillation` (aggregation of context, without ML embeddings) functionality on complex repos with hundreds of source files typically in 30-40 seconds, making it usable as a programmatic API for pair programming tools like aider or Claude CLI (which is intended as one of its end goals).

 ## Features in Action